 SNACKS & BITES

-HOUSE POTATOE CHIPS Choose from sea salt, truffle salt or melted blue cheese
+HOUSE POTATO CHIPS Choose from sea salt, truffle salt or melted blue cheese

 GOLDEN BEET & GOAT CHEESE SALAD Mixed baby greens, brown sugar pecans, dried cranberries, citrus champagne vinaigrette